 Key legislation requires reporting of particular child protection concerns.
-However, as part of the school's overall commitment to child protection, all staff are required to report any child protection or child wellbeing concerns about the safety, welfare or wellbeing of a child or young person to the Principal, Deputy Principal or School Psychologist.
+However, as part of the school's overall commitment to child protection, all staff are required to report any child protection or child wellbeing concerns about the safety, welfare or wellbeing of a child or young person to the Principal.